Visit Domino News for press releases and mentions.

 Spain and the Netherlands have similar percentages of population death curves to Italy.
 If trends continue, they can look to Italy’s curve for what to expect, only they will get there much quicker in their journey.

 There are many more observations that I could make, but I’ll stop there.
-The data will change over the coming days, and with this web app we’ll all be able to come to our own conclusions as the story unfolds.
-In this current climate of remote work, web apps can be a powerful tool to quickly prototype and share analytical findings and models.
+The data will change over the coming days, and we’ll all be able to come to our own conclusions as the story unfolds.

 I hope you have found this unique view of coronavirus death and case data helpful.
 To those sick with the coronavirus or who have loved ones who are, know that billions of people around the world are sending you well-wishes, prayers, and hopeful thoughts for speedy recoveries.
 And to those on the front lines helping to save lives and protect communities, you have the world’s respect and deepest gratitude.